Carl A. Kemme: Bishop of Wichita

 On September 20, 2019, Kemme published a list of 15 priests that faced credible accusations of sexual abuse of minors.
 Eleven of the priests were deceased and the others were no longer in ministry.
 Kemme added this statement:Owning our past is the first step in building a new future, one in which we will continue to diligently work hard as we have been for many years now, so that these violations to human dignity will never happen again.
 Many of the faithful will no doubt experience great anger in receiving this information.
-I share that anger.On November 1, 2021, Kemme placed Michael Schemm, a priest with Resurrection Parish in Bel Aire, Kansas, on suspension pending investigation.
-The diocese had received sexual abuse allegations again Schemm dating back to the 1990's.
+I share that anger.On November 1, 2021, Kemme placed Reverend Michael Schemm from Resurrection Parish in Bel Aire, Kansas, on suspension pending investigation.
+The diocese had received sexual abuse allegations again Schemm dating back to the 1990s.
 The diocese also forwarded the allegations to local police.
+Due to insufficient evidence of any crime, Schemm was not indicted and returned to ministry in March 2022.